cristianBMJ/AndersonLocalization/README.md

-# LocalizationAndersson
+#Anderson Localization
-Phenomenon Physics present in one Discrete Quantum Mechanics
+Phenomenon Physics is present over a Discrete Quantum Mechanics System, in a medium disorder.